haryfadly/stablecoin-contracts/README.md

-# IDRP Stablecoin
+# Stablecoin

-IDRP is a stablecoin pegged to the Indonesian Rupiah (IDR).
+ is a stablecoin pegged to the Indonesian Rupiah (IDR).
 It is an ERC-20 token with additional features such as upgradability, pausing, freezing, and minting/burning capabilities.

 ## Features